 I stumbled along in this state for many years, completely losing the respect of family and friends.
 I was a frequent visitor to detox and medical centers, though these never seemed to hold a solution for me.
 I was feeling increasingly unique, the rallying cry of the ego, and there literally seemed no way out of this hell for me.

 Finally, with no other alternative, my Soul had allowed me to experience a catastrophic bottom, filled with this spiraling addiction and a suicide attempt.
 I had reached the point of absolute hopelessness.

-At this point, I was hospitalized and, after detoxing, the fog slowly began to lift.
+At this point, I was hospitalized, and, after detoxing, the fog slowly began to lift.
 My soul then had a chance to speak clearly to me for the first time in years.
-My soul then offered me a chance to come home.
-A fresh canvass, and I had tentatively accepted.
+My soul then offered me a chance to come home, a fresh canvass, and I tentatively accepted.
 Though still dazed and bewildered, I had hope for the first time in years.